MGiftsonRaj40/ISL-Project/README.md

 # 📌 Project Overview

-The **ISL Translation Platform** is a web-based system that converts **English text into Indian Sign Language (ISL)** using a **3D animated avatar**.
+The **Indian Sign Language (ISL) Translation Platform** is a web-based system that converts **English text or speech into Indian Sign Language** using a **3D animated avatar**.

-This platform helps improve communication between **hearing/speaking individuals and deaf or mute people** by visually translating text into sign language gestures.
+The platform aims to improve communication between **hearing individuals and people who are deaf or speech-impaired** by translating spoken or written language into **visual sign language gestures**.

+The system uses **Natural Language Processing (NLP)** and **3D animation technology** to generate realistic hand gestures performed by a digital avatar in real time.

 ---